Closed Form Expressions for Certain Improper Integrals of Mathematical Physics: Introduction

-In studies of theoretical physics and mathematics, various integrals appear whose symbolic evaluation is sought after.
-Gradshyteyn and Ryzik \cite{gradshteyn2014table} compiled a long list of such integrals.
-Recently there have been attempts to provide a derivation of a large number of these integrals, specifically the improper integral with limits from $0$ to $\infty$ using the Original Method of Brackets (OMOB)\cite{GONZALEZ201050, Gonzalez:2010nm,GonzalezKohlJiuMoll1, GonzalezJiuMoll2,gonzalez2022mellin,gonzalez2022analytic}.
-Apart from this, some of the present authors have also evaluated the integral of quadratic and quartic types and their generalization using the OMOB, which has been reported in \cite{quadraticmob}.
+A long list of such integrals is already compiled in Gradshyteyn and Ryzik \cite{gradshteyn2014table}.
+Recently there have been attempts to provide a derivation of a large number of these integrals, specifically the improper integral with limits from $0$ to $\infty$ using the Original Method of Brackets (OMOB)\cite{GONZALEZ201050, Gonzalez:2010nm, GonzalezKohlJiuMoll1, quadraticmob,GonzalezJiuMoll2,gonzalez2022mellin,gonzalez2022analytic}.
+On the other hand, we would like to emphasize that the results presented in this work are part of a long series of investigations.
+Part of our further investigations have been on multi-variate hypergeometric functions, which led us to develop several packages and \texttt{MATHEMATICA} implementation\cite{appellf2,Ananthanarayan:2021yar, Bera:2022eag} many of which are pioneering in their scope and ambit, as well as the potential for application to diverse physical problems.
+The present work illustrates this capability, in particular, of combining some rather than using them in isolation.